Dev-Dwuti-Das/AeroYodha/README.md

-# 🛩️ UAV Simulation & Path Planning
+# 🛩️ UTM Simulation & Path Planning

 A full-stack *UAV (Drone) simulation system* that models UAV movement on a real or grid-based map, plans optimal paths, and streams real-time flight steps to a frontend dashboard.
 Built with *Python, Node.js, Express, MongoDB, and React*, this project replicates key features of UAV path planning including *simulation, real-time updates, and visualization*.